 During a period of prolonged economic recession one sector of the global market has experienced unrivaled financial growth; e-commerce.
 According to Forrester Research, eCommerce revenues for the US are set to hit $262 billion this year and projected to grow to $370 billion by 2017.
 Additionally, eCommerce sales continue to outpace total retail sales at a significant rate.
 Shop.org predicts that in 2013 online sales will increase between 9.0% and 12.0% over 2012, while total retail sales are estimated to increase just 3.4%.
 It is imperative that e-commerce retailers are focusing their online retail strategy on increasing customer satisfaction and loyalty in order to drive profitability in an industry that is rampant with competition.

 In the world of online shopping, customer satisfaction does not end with the click of a mouse or swipe of a finger.
+The impact of customer satisfaction on profitability cannot be understated, and the post-purchase customer experience is just as important as the purchase itself.
 There are several factors that can influence consumers while on your website and there needs to be a seamless transaction all the way from online research through final delivery.

 Here are five keys to customer satisfaction that you need to consider if you want to improve your eCommerce retail strategy.